-On May 5, 2016, TEDxUCCS will present its first annual conference.
-In our first event we will host an array of speakers from leading entrepreneurs, noted researchers, technical innovators, social scientists, and mavens in artistry and communication.
-The mission of our independently organized TEDx event is to connect the world's best ideas and brightest minds with our region.
+On May 5, 2016, TEDxUCCS held its first annual conference.
+In our first event we hosted an array of speakers from leading entrepreneurs, noted researchers, technical innovators, social scientists, and mavens in artistry and communication.
+The mission of our independently organized TEDx events is to connect the world's best ideas and brightest minds with our region.

 Our event brings challenging and thought-provoking minds together to share ideas on a world-class stage at the University of Colorado in Colorado Springs.
 TEDxUCCS is an independently organized TED event.
-In our first event, TEDxUCCS will features presentations, performances and recorded TEDTalks.
-It is a joining of both UCCS-based presenters as well as community and international speakers with a goal of enriching our region with local, national, and global ideas.
+TEDxUCCS will features presentations, performances and recorded TEDTalks.
+It is a joining of both community and international speakers with a goal of enriching our region with local, national, and global ideas.

 x = Independently Organized Event

 In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
 (Subject to certain rules and regulations.)

 TED is a nonprofit devoted to spreading ideas, usually in the form of short, powerful talks (18 minutes or less).
 TED began in 1984 as a conference where Technology, Entertainment, and Design converged, and today covers almost all topics — from science to business to global issues — in more than 100 languages.
 Meanwhile, independently run TEDx events help share ideas in communities around the world.